Contact

 Reclaim!
 Game

-We are currently developing Reclaim!, a point-and-click adventure game about a young girl (Miskwaa) who falls asleep in the woods and wakes up in a mysterious dream place where time and place, the spiritual and the physical all blend together.
+We are currently 2.5 years into developing Reclaim!, a point-and-click adventure game about a young girl (Miskwaa) who falls asleep in the woods and wakes up in a dream place where time and place, the spiritual and the physical all blend together.
 Miskwaa must use her wits, her teachings and her Ojibwe language skills to find her way home.

 What makes Reclaim! unique is that it presents an Ojibwe language immersion environment while drawing on Ojibwe culture in the context of play.
 Reclaim! isn’t so much a “language learning” game as it is a “language use” game.
-Currently there are not many contexts for learners to use their language skills; they are often limited to classroom and ceremonial context in their language use.
 Reclaim! aims to provide an immersion experience that’s entertaining, not work or ceremony, in a setting that draws on modern and traditional Ojibwe culture.
-We as a team aren’t trying to preserve the language or the culture, rather we want to add to the growing contemporary landscape of indigenous media.
 The ultimate goal is to create a play experience that feels wholly Ojibwe, from the language to the setting.

 Red Lake Nation

-GIM staff are currently collaborating with language educators, advocates, and administrators in Red Lake to grow bilingual language and literacy among young speakers.
+GIM staff has collaborated with language educators, advocates, and administrators in Red Lake to grow bilingual language and literacy among young speakers.
 The momentum in the community is growing, and through our work with teachers and Elders, we are finding new ways to support Ojibwe culture and language in a wide variety of school settings through the creation of books, classroom materials, online tools, digital resources, and assessments.

 White Earth Ojibwe Tribal Education Department